KhronosGroup/Vulkan-ValidationLayers/docs/fine_grained_locking.md

 ##### Queries

-During queue submission, query validation is performed via lambda functions added to `vvl::CommandBuffer::queryUpdates` by various CoreChecks methods.
+During queue submission, query validation is performed via lambda functions added to `vvl::CommandBuffer::query_updates` by various CoreChecks methods.
 During the Validate phase, these are executed with the do_validate parameter set to true.
 And they are executed again during PostRecord with do_validate set to false.
 During submission, the final state of each `QueryObject` is updated into the corresponding `vvl::QueryPool` object, which has a thread safe interface.
 When the command buffer is retired, all used `QueryObject` states are reset to `AVAILABLE`.

 ##### Events